Rajpratik71/opscode-summit-2013-wiki/Cross-platform-dependencies..md

 - Write a client-side feature at the hack tomorrow to sanely include cookbooks for a platform.

+Proposals
-Proposal - recipe level dependencies?
+- recipe level dependencies?
+- lazy load recipes